best-practice-and-impact/ons-git-config/README.md

 	pushup = "!git push --set-upstream origin $(git symbolic-ref --short HEAD)"  # Shortcut to push new branches to remote equivalent
 ```

-This might look like quite a minimal time gain, but when you commit often I it does make the workflow feel faster.
+This might look like quite a minimal time gain, but when you commit often it can make the workflow feel faster.

+## 5. Getting unstuck

+When Git produces a long output (e.g. from `git diff` or `git log`), it uses the default pager `less` to allow you to scroll through the output.
+You can scroll up and down using arrows keys or use space to move down one page.
+To exit this scollable output, press `q`.
+If you don't like using this scrollable pager, you can configure git to print all of the content to the console using `git config --global pager.cat`.

+If you make a commit using `git commit` (or other command that requires a message), but don't provide a message with the `-m` flag, Git will open the default text editor `vim`.
+You can find a list of useful Vim commands [here](https://gist.github.com/CoolOppo/8832717), though most often you will want to write your commit message then press `Esc`, type `:x` and hit `Enter` to save the message and exit.

+`Vim` isn't the easiest editor to get to grips with, so you might want set an alternative default editor.
+For example, to set notepad as your editor, you can use: `git config --global core.editor notepad`.
+Other editors might require you to provide the path to their excecutable (`.exe`).